usnistgov/FIPS201/_Appendix/glossary.md

 from the entire collection of similar persons or items.

 Identifier
-: Unique data used to represent a person’s identity and associated attributes.
+: Unique data used to represent a person's identity and associated attributes.
 A name or a card number are examples of identifiers.

 Identity